 What other performing ensembles are there at the high school?

 The total high school band program is centered around the concert music program and developing creative, artistic musicians.
-Since its inception, the Granite City High School band program has quickly established a reputation for musical excellence through the training received in our three concert ensembles: the Wind Ensemble, the Symphonic Band, and the Concert Band.
+Since its inception, the Granite City High School band program has quickly established a reputation for musical excellence through the training received in our three concert ensembles: the Wind Ensemble, the Concert Band, and the Symphonic Band.
 Each of these ensembles meets for fifty minutes every day and performs 3-4 concerts each year.

 With the concert bands at the core of the curriculum, students also have the opportunity to participate in a variety of extra-curricular ensembles offered through the department.
-These include a very active chamber music program, two jazz bands, jazz combo, three pep bands, musical pit orchestra, and concert percussion ensembles.
+These include a very active chamber music program, two jazz bands, jazz combo, two pep bands, musical pit orchestra, and concert percussion ensembles.
 In addition, the Band Parents Association sponsors a private lesson program with an outstanding faculty of professional musicians.

 Does the high school band conflict with academics?

 - Students with good rhythmic performance ability can more easily detect and differentiate between patterns in math, music, science, and the visual arts.

 - Music students demonstrate less test anxiety and performance anxiety than students who do not study music.